 Porsche Dynamic Chassis Control (PDCC) Overview

-Porsche has a long history of innovations that enhance performance of their cars and SUV’s both on and off the race track.
+Porsche has a long history of innovations that enhance the performance of their cars and SUVs both on and off the race track.
 No matter which model in the Porsche lineup has caught your eye, there is one unique feature available on numerous Porsche models that actively assists the driver with uncompromised handling and poise across all speeds.
-This groundbreaking feature is known as Porsche Dynamic Chassis control, abbreviated PDCC.
+This groundbreaking feature is known as Porsche Dynamic Chassis Control, abbreviated PDCC.
 Here, we’ll explain the unique characteristics of this advanced suspension system.

 Porsche Dynamic Chassis Control (PDCC) Video

 What is Porsche Dynamic Chassis Control (PDCC)?

 Porsche Dynamic Chassis Control operates with active roll stabilization that reduces lateral body movement during cornering maneuvers.
 It also has the ability to mitigate lateral instability of the vehicle on uneven surfaces.
 In other words, the tires and vehicle grip the road better and you can steer through corners faster and in a more composed fashion.
 You’ll experience dynamic performance and increased ride comfort across all speeds in addition to optimized turn-in and stable load transfer characteristics.